Go placidly amidst the noise and haste and remember what peace there may be in silence. – Desiderata

-The world is switched on.
-You don’t need to be in central Mumbai, known as the world’s noisiest city, to experience gross noise levels.
+The world most of us live in, is constantly switched on.
+You don’t need to be in central Mumbai, known as the world’s noisiest city, to experience extreme noise levels.
 Go virtually anywhere and you’ll find man-made sound and the vibrations associated.

 Google tells us:

 Silence is the absence of sound.
 If there are no sounds, no noise at all, it’s silent.
 Quiet means something is not very loud.
 It is not the absence of sound.